moebiussurfing/ofxSurfingImGui/README.md

     - Multi context / instances:
         - Several windows from different add-ons without colliding.
     - Easy to update to future **NEW ImGui** versions.
+    Currently this fork is linked to the [develop branch](https://github.com/jvcleave/ofxImGui/tree/develop) on the original ofxImGui from **@jvcleave**.
+    And will be probably merged into the master branch.
     </p>
 </details>